Ian-Rotor-Rig/racebox/README.md

 Once installed Racebox is run like this:\
 python3 racebox.py

-(on Windows it may be python rather than python3)
+(on Windows it is python rather than python3)

 ## Required software
 python3.x (latest version)\